IBM-Cloud/docs/services/IoT/index.md

 Last updated: 26 August 2016
 {: .last-updated}

-{{site.data.keyword.iot_full}} for {{site.data.keyword.Bluemix_notm}} gives you a versatile toolkit that includes gateway devices, device management, and powerful application access.
+{{site.data.keyword.iot_full}} for {{site.data.keyword.Bluemix_notm}} gives you a versatile toolkit that includes gateway devices, device management, and somewhat OK application access.
 By using {{site.data.keyword.iot_short_notm}}, you can collect connected device data and perform analytics on real-time data from your organization.
 {:shortdesc}

 ## Before you begin